You may wish to see an introductory page to this section first.

 (left) Cast of the funerary monument to Marcus Aurelius Carus (late IInd century AD); (right) detail showing a peacock next to the dead, a symbol of eternal life because it was thought that its flesh never decayed, even after it died; eventually it became a Christian symbol of Resurrection

 In 121 Emperor Hadrian (Publius Aelius Hadrianus) visited the region and he granted Augusta Vindelicorum a higher level of self-government.
 He renamed the town Municipium Aelium Augustum to highlight its new political status and its increased Roman character.
 Marcus Aurelius Carus was one of the seviri (six men) of the local College of the Augustales, a body in charge of the ceremonies in honour of the emperors in provincial towns.
-The inscription says that he was ingenuus (freeborn), but his parents were most likely freedmen who acquired a typical triple Roman name from their masters who were members of the gens (family) Aurelia (see another funerary monument of a sevir at Lyon).
+The inscription says that he was ingenuus (freeborn), but his parents were most likely freedmen who acquired a typical triple Roman name from their masters who were members of the gens (family) Aurelia (see other funerary monuments of a sevir at Lyon and Chieti).

 Augsburg was formerly a place of great trade, but it has been upon the decline since commodities from the Mediterranean are no longer brought this way from Venice as formerly and from hence conveyed to other parts of the empire.
 Nugent.